 - 1. The students will be able to understand the concept of man-machine system and thence design the various parameters which would be user friendly and hazard free. - 2.
 Students will learn how the human factors are contributing for accidents and the various ways to overcome those factors.
 Students can understand the necessity of ergonomic design of work places and thus the musculo skeletal disorders can be prevented. - 3.
-The students will learn the necessity of PPE in the work place and its types and standards
+The students will learn the necessity of PPE in the work place and its types and standards - 4.
+Students able to reduce the accident possibilities by creating the new device. - 5.
+Able to incorporated PPE to reduce the human error.

-Mapping with Programme Outcomes

-COs PO1 PO2 PO3 PO4 PO5 PO6 PO7

-CO1 \checkmark \checkmark

-CO2 \checkmark \checkmark \checkmark
+Mapping with Programme Outcomes COs PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 CO1 \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark CO2 \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark CO3 \checkmark \checkmark \checkmark \checkmark \checkmark CO4 \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark

-CO3